jrmerz/poly-next/README.md

 # poly-next

 Modularize your entire app developement.
-Build with Polymer, React, Angular, TypeScript and ES6/ES.Next Code.
+Build with Polymer, React, ES6/ES.Next Code and TypeScript.

 This project is about modules and using them build your app from end to end.